cert-manager/cert-manager/docs/tasks/issuers/index.rst

   configured with the `Vault PKI backend`_.
 * :doc:`Venafi <./setup-venafi>` - issue certificates from a Venafi_ Cloud
   or Trust Protection Platform instance.
+* :doc:`Step <./setup-step>` - issue certificates from a Step Certificates instance.

 Additional information
 ======================